 - Landscaping fabric – It will keep soil, roots, and other small debris from clogging up the pipe.
 There are specialised pipes that come with a landscape fabric “sock” built up into the design.

-Step 1 – Dig the trench
+Step 1 – Digging up the trench

-Step 2 – Line with landscaping fabric
+Step 2 – Lining with landscaping fabric

-Step 3 – Put down a gravel bed
+Step 3 – Making a gravel bed

-Step 4 – Lay the pipe
+Step 4 – Laying the pipe

-The pipe’s holes must be pointing down.
-This may seem counter intuitive at first, but this is the way to make it work best.
-If they are pointing up some water will get into them, but most of it will pool beneath the pipe.
-Water always chooses the path of least resistance and what your drain does is provide one for it.
-It will “climb” trough the holes of the pipe and follow it to the runoff spot.
+Next comes the laying of the pipe.
+When this is done, the pipe’s holes must be pointing down.
+This may sound counter-intuitive, however, it is also the best approach.
+If the pipe’s holes are pointing up, some of the water will get into them, but most of it will pool beneath the pipe.
+Water always chooses the path of least resistance, and a French drain’s purpose is to provide one for it.
+The water will “climb” through the holes of the pipe and follow it to the runoff spot.

-Step 5 – Fill in gravel
+Step 5 – Filling in gravel